YuraVolk/Js-Library/README.md

-The basic idea behind such a library is that a lot of scripts that are impossible to implement without JS are highly unrelated in implementations and libraries, which makes usage of numerous such scripts in consistent.
+The basic idea behind such a library is that a lot of scripts that are impossible to implement without JS are highly unrelated in implementations and libraries, which makes usage of numerous such scripts inconsistent.
 This library aims to provide a more consistent, customizable solution that allows for extensive and easy component styling, as well as a performant way of solving an issue.
 All solutions are currently implemented in the following libraries and frameworks:
 1. Lit, currently having all main scripts finished.
 2. Vue, currently having all main scripts finished.